bhpayne/llm-skill-guides-and-system-instructions/document-summary-framing.md

+---
+name: which-framing-summary
-Below is a list of framings used in writing.
+description: a list of framings used in writing and questions per framing.
+Use when the user asks to summarize a document.
+---

+# framings for documents

 Determine which framing is relevant based on the text, then answer the questions that are specific to the framing

-# a problem needs solving (Problem/Solution Frame)
+## a problem needs solving (Problem/Solution Frame)
 *   What is the problem?
 *   Who has the problem?
 *   What is causing the problem?